emslade23/python-course/README.md

 # python-course
-Programs from online python course
+Programs and notes from online python course